itzaddddd/FictionModel/README.md

 1. Use route '/predict' with Method POST

-2. Set Request Header as 'application/json'
+2. Set Request Header as 'Content-Type' : 'application/json'

 3. Send Request with json key 'content'